HamzahFayad/netflix-insights/README.md

 Which genres are the most popular on Netflix?

-What is the distribution of content by genre?

-Which genre has the most titles and which one has the least?

 What is the average runtime of movies and TV shows by genre?

 How do the number of titles in each genre vary by year?